 - Experiential Education Initiative: the Ontario Brain Institute has launched a series of programs aimed to encourage early-career researchers to pursue start-up companies, management training fellowships and internships.
 All programs are focused on a neuroscience theme.

 - Connect Canada: this program seeks full-time graduate students or postdoctoral fellows to undertake a four- to six-month internship during the middle of their training.
 They need to be based at a university, but can be training in any field so long as “their skills are sought by the participating firm to support its innovation process”

 Outside of industry, there are limited opportunities from what I can gather, but one of particular note is the Students for Development Program, which is an AUCC-sponsored program which selects students (anywhere from undergraduate through to PhD) to have three-plus months working in a developing country.
-Some bios of previous and current interns are available here.

 There has also been some leadership by CIHR to diversify the output of its fellows.
 Specifically, CIHR has launched a Science 2 Business Fellowship and a Science Policy Fellowship (at Health Canada only).
 These programs are in the early days, but it is good to see such experiments supported at the national level.

 From the science policy perspective, I think that Canada could take some lessons from the Cambridge Centre for Science and Policy which launched in 2009.
 The centre focuses on engagement throughout graduate and postdoctoral training by physically being based in Cambridge, hosting numerous lectures and networking events, and farming people out into policy roles through their workshops and fellowships.
 Canadian universities would benefit from such organizations that give access to both those curious about science policy and those preconditioned to careers in policy.